tjek/tjek-js-sdk/README.md

 ## Changelog

+### Version 4.0.0

+-   Updated the `incito-browser` library with new and speedy rendering + added `HTMLEmbedView`
+-   Removed sessions from `CoreKit`
+-   Removed some unused config settings such as `locale` and `appSecret`
+-   Removed unused code

 ### Version 3.5.0

 -   Update the `incito-browser` libary with new `HTMLView` that adds support for a more complex view component through the use of a style property for valid css style-attributes.